tengkuizdihar/competitive-fps/documents/PROPOSAL.md

 ## Utility

 TODO: explain the purpose and need of each and every single utility and their manipulation to the senses and elements in the game.

+### Hand Grenade

+TODO: determine in game name.
+TODO: thing go swirl and boom.

+### Smoke Grenade

+TODO: determine in game name.
+TODO: basically smoke for obscuring vision.
+It could be thrown in various ways.
+Including by using "Omen Like" smokes that leaves trails when its going towards its target.

+### Incendiary Grenade

+TODO: determine in game name.
+TODO: basically molotov, for denying position.
+It could be thrown only.

+### Flash Grenade

+TODO: determine in game name.
+TODO: to obscure vision and hearing.
+Could only be thrown.

 ## Health Management